-Chronic Substances than can cuase occupational asthma should be distinguished from substances which may trigger the symptoms of asthma in people with pre-existing air-way hyper-responsiveness.
-The latter substances are not classified as asthmagens or respiratory sensitisers Wherever it is reasonably practicable, exposure to substances that can cuase occupational asthma should be prevented.
-Where this is not possible the primary aim is to apply adequate standards of control to prevent workers from becoming hyper-responsive.
+Chronic

 Activities giving rise to short-term peak concentrations should receive particular attention when risk management is being considered.
 Health surveillance is appropriate for all employees exposed or liable to be exposed to a substance which may cause occupational asthma and there should be appropriate consultation with an occupational health professional over the degree of risk and level of surveillance.
 Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.

-Durotech Hibuild WBE Part A ΤΟΧΙΟΙΤΥ IRRITATION Not Available Not Available ΤΟΧΙΟΙΤΥ IRRITATION bisphenol A/ diglycidyl ether resin, liquid dermal (rat) LD50: >1200 mg/kg ^[2] Eye (rabbit): 100mg - Mild resin, iiquiu Oral (Mouse) LD50; >500 mg/kg ^[2] water ΤΟΧΙΟΙΤΥ IRRITATION Oral (Rat) LD50; >90000 mg/kg ^[2] Not Available Legend: 1.
-Value obtained from Europe ECHA Registered Substances - Acute toxicity 2.
+Durotech Hibuild WBE Part A TOXICITY IRRITATION Not Available Not Available TOXICITY IRRITATION bisphenol A/ diglycidyl ether resin, liquid dermal (rat) LD50: >1200 mg/kg ^[2] Eye (rabbit): 100mg - Mild , Oral (Mouse) LD50; >500 mg/kg ^[2] TOXICITY IRRITATION water Oral (Rat) LD50; >90000 mg/kg ^[2] Not Available Legend: Nalue obtained from Europe ECHA Registered Substances - Acute toxicity 2.
 Value obtained from manufacturer's SDS.
 Unless otherwise specified data extracted from RTECS - Register of Toxic Effect of chemical Substances

-Foetoxicity has been observed in animal studies Oral (rabbit, female) NOEL 180 mg/kg (teratogenicity; NOEL (maternal 60 mg/kg The following information refers to contact allergens as a group and may not be specific to this product.
+BISPHENOL A/ DIGLYCIDYL ETHER RESIN, LIQUID Foetoxicity has been observed in animal studies Oral (rabbit, female) NOEL 180 mg/kg (teratogenicity; NOEL (maternal 60 mg/kg The following information refers to contact allergens as a group and may not be specific to this product.
 Contact allergies quickly manifest themselves as contact eczema, more rarely as urticaria or Quincke's oedema.
 The pathogenesis of contact eczema involves a cell-mediated (T lymphocytes) immune reaction of the delayed type.
 Other allergic skin reactions, e.g. contact urticaria, involve antibody-mediated immune reactions.
 The significance of the contact allergen is not simply determined by its sensitisation potential: the distribution of the substance and the opportunities for contact with it are equally important.
 A weakly sensitising substance which is widely distributed can be a more important allergen than one with stronger sensitising potential with which few individuals come into contact.
-From a
+From a Continued...